UVA-Computer-Vision-Lab/FrameINO/README.md

 - [x] Gradio App demo
 - [x] Release the Evaluation Code and Metrics
 - [x] Release the Training Code with a short sample dataset
-- [ ] HF Space Demo.
+- [x] Release Arbitrary Resolution-trained Wan2.2 weights, denoted as V1.6
-- [ ] Release A variable resolution trained weights as V1.6.
+- [ ] HF Space Demo
-- [ ] Release the Pre-Processing Code and possibly the full Processed metadata.
+- [ ] Release the Pre-Processing Code and possibly the full Processed metadata

 :star: **If you like Frame In-N-Out, please help ⭐⭐star⭐⭐ this repo.
 Thanks!** :hugs: